 Zenón presents Maria Castro: Acustico at Jazz at La Tea at Teatro LATEA in Manhattan’s Lower East Side on Sunday, December 10, 2017 at 9 pm.

-The Quartet plays a week at the Village Vanguard in Greenwich Village, February 6 – 11, 2018.
+The Quartet plays a week at the Village Vanguard in Manhattan’s West Village, February 6 – 11, 2018.

 The PRISM Quartet, Liebman, Mahanthappa, Ries & Zenon of four great Jazz saxophonists plays Symphony Space in Manhattan’s Upper West Side on Thursday, March 22, 2018 at 7 pm. $13 – $23

 Dan Weiss, Matt Mitchell, and Miguel Zenón play The Stone in Manhattan’s East Village on Thursday, April 5, 2018.